ZhouKanglei/CoFInAl_AQA/README.md

 ![Overview](figs/overview.png)

-CoFInAl addresses challenges related to domain shift and overfitting, key issues in AQA.
+CoFInAl aims to address challenges related to domain shift and overfitting, key issues in AQA.
 To this end, CoFInAl strategically aligns AQA objectives with broader tasks through a coarse-to-fine classification strategy.
 Inspired by the two-step assessment process used by judges, CoFInAl first identifies a coarse grade and then discerns variations within each grade,  enhancing interpretability within the AQA framework.

 ## Datasets